Serious (TV series): Serious Explorers: Raleigh (2011)

-Megan celebrated her 14th birthday during the expedition.

-Chanelle left the expedition after 1 week due to allergic reactions to insect bites.

 Awards

-The Serious show has had a remarkable record for winning awards, with each of the first seven series gaining honours and total awards into double figures.
-The show has won four BAFTA children's awards in the Factual category: for Serious Desert in the 2004 nominations, for Serious Arctic in the 2005 nominations, for Serious Andes in 2008 and for Serious Ocean in 2010.
-Serious Amazon was also nominated in 2006 for the same category.
+The Serious show won several awards, including five British Academy Children's Awards in the Factual category: Serious Desert in 2004, Serious Arctic in 2005, Serious Andes in 2008, Serious Ocean in 2010 and Serious Amazon in 2006.
 The Royal Television Society has also given the series three awards; Best Children's Programme in 2002 for Serious Jungle, 2005 for Serious Arctic and 2007 for Serious Andes.

 In addition, the Serious Arctic series won a 2006 Prix Jeunesse International (Children's Jury Prize), along with a Broadcast Award and a Bulldog Award.

 Serious Ocean won the Maritime Media Award 2008, beating off competition from adult series such as the BBC's Trawlermen and Channel 5's Warship.